replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

 Collectors and analyzers are configured in the Preflight and Support Bundle custom resource manifest files.

 :::note
 Built-in redactors run by default for preflight checks and support bundles to protect customers' sensitive information.
-To add custom redactors, use the Redactor custom manifest file.
+To add custom redactors to a support bundle, use the Redactor custom manifest file.
 For more information about the Redactor custom manifest file, see [Redactor](custom-resource-redactor).
 :::

 ## Basic Manifest Files